Crete's Culinary Sanctuaries donates tickets to National Public Radio

 NR: Several reasons.
 We instinctively follow the concept of ecotourism.
 The population of the

-want our students to be participants, rather than observers.
-For the type of classes we teach,
+We want our students to be participants, rather than observers.
+For the type of classes we

-students greatly benefit from small, intimate groups and the exchange of ideas.
-Our exclusive
+teach, students greatly benefit from small, intimate groups and the exchange of ideas.
+Our

-tours are meant for visitors who really want to know the people of Crete and all the wonderful
+exclusive tours are meant for visitors who really want to know the people of Crete and all the

 CL: What types of meals are prepared?
 Does it depend on the season and what is available?